Eating Disorders: Support, Resources, & Mental Health Treatment

 Causes of eating disorders

 Research findings suggest that eating disorders may stem from a complex interplay of genetic, biological, environmental, psychological, and social factors.
-Studies also indicate that while genetic and heritable factors may play a role in why some people develop an eating disorder, those without a family history of this condition could also be affected.
+Studies also indicate that while genetic and heritable factors may play a role in why some people develop eating disorders, those without a family history of this condition could also be affected.
 In other words, while having certain risk factors for an eating disorder could increase your chances of developing one, it’s not a certainty.
-In addition, even those without notable risk factors may still develop this type of condition.
+In addition, even those without notable risk factors for eating disorders may still develop this type of condition.
 That’s why it’s important for everyone to get familiar with the early signs of these illnesses and for eating disorder screenings to become routine and widespread.

 Warning signs of an eating disorder